 - Do you have a hard time admitting that your relationship is over?

 “I sure miss having him by my side when I wake up.
 I wonder what he’s doing right now… We still haven’t assembled that new Lego set we bought.
-I wonder if he still likes to play with Legos, despite his age.
+I wonder if he still likes to play with Lego, despite his age.
 I wonder if I can learn to cook as well as him.
-I hope he’s not cooking anything for some other woman right now.
+I hope he’s not cooking anything for some other woman.
 I hope he’s thinking of me… Maybe I should reach out.
-Geez, why can’t I stop thinking of him?
+Geez, why can’t I stop thinking about him?
 Stop it!
-Stop thinking of your boyfriend.
+Stop thinking of your ex.
 This is hopeless…”

-Thinking about your ex in excruciating details can make you go mad, but nevertheless, it’s still a stage of recovery and a crucial one.
+Thinking about your ex and your life with them in excruciating details can make you go mad, but nevertheless, it’s still just another stage of a breakup.

-Yes, you do go over your breakup — the best and worst moments — one scene at a time, probably on repeat, reliving each breath.
-Yes, it’s like torture.
-No… it’s worse than torture…
+Truth is, while you do go over the best and worst moments of your dead relationship one scene at a time, on repeat, reliving each breath, and it usually feels like torture, it ultimately helps you, not hinders you.

-During this period, it’s tempting to try and bottle up your thoughts, attach weights to that bottle, and throw the bitch to the bottom of the Atlantic ocean.
-But please, don’t do it.
+During this stage of a breakup, it’s also tempting to try and bottle up your thoughts, attach weights to that bottle, and throw the bitch to the bottom of the Atlantic ocean.
+Don’t do it.
 I’ve done it.
 I’ve kept doing it.
-And things just grew worse.
+And things just grew worse for me emotionally.

-Are you in the Rumination stage?
-If you answer most of the below questions with a “Yes,” then you probably are:
+Are you in the Rumination Breakup stage?
+If you answer most of the questions below with a “Yes,” then you probably are: